Professional Bull Riders: Premier Series

-The Premier Series is where the best riders and bulls compete, and it culminates at the PBR World Finals at the end of the regular season.
+The Premier Series is where the best riders and bulls compete, and it culminates at the PBR World Finals at the end of the regular season where the world champion is crowned.
 Due to sponsorship changes, the Premier Series has had different titles throughout its history.
-It was known as the Bud Light Cup Series (BLC) from 1994 to 2002, the Built Ford Tough Series (BFTS) from 2003 to 2017, and since 2018 has been known as the Unleash the Beast Series (UTB).
+It was known as the Bud Light Cup Series (BLC) from 1994 through 2002, the Built Ford Tough Series (BFTS) from 2003 through 2017, and since 2018 has been known as the Unleash the Beast Series (UTB).

-The PBR World Finals were held in Las Vegas, Nevada for over a quarter century.
-They were held at the city’s MGM Grand Garden Arena from 1994 to 1998, the Thomas & Mack Center from 1999 to 2015, and T-Mobile Arena from 2016 to 2019.
+The PBR World Finals were held in Las Vegas, Nevada, for over a quarter century.
+They were held at the city's MGM Grand Garden Arena from 1994 through 1998, the Thomas & Mack Center from 1999 through 2015 (the first weekend of the World Finals from 2004 through 2007 was held at the Mandalay Bay Events Center), and T-Mobile Arena from 2016 through 2019.
 In 2020, due to COVID-19 restrictions, the World Finals were relocated to AT&T Stadium in Arlington, Texas.
-The World Finals returned to Las Vegas’ T-Mobile Arena for the final time in 2021.
+The World Finals returned to Las Vegas' T-Mobile Arena for the final time in 2021.